jonathanong/style-guide/javascript.md

 ### Two space indentation

 Never use tabs.
-This is so you can actually read code on GitHub.
+This is so you can actually read code online.

 ### One var/const per line

 Way easier than using commas.
+You can also type `var ` with your left hand while you do other things with your right.
+Better diffs, too.

 ```js
 var one = 1